Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - One difference between the development of a rodent’s brain and of a primate brain is that there’s an elaboration of a second proliferative layer of cells called the subventricular zone.
 - Neurons derived from the subventricular zone are destined for the upper layers of the cortex (layers II and III) which are used to connect cytoarchitecturally distinct areas.
 - It’s possible that this increases the computation power of primate brains compared to other brains.
-- Neural precursor cells: immature neurons.
+- *Neural precursor cells*: immature neurons.
 ![Figure 23.5]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-5.png" | absolute_url }})
 - Each new wave of neural precursor cells migrates right pass the previous precursor cells so the cortex is said to be built from the inside out.
 ![Figure 23.6]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure23-6.png" | absolute_url }})
 - E.g. Layer VI, the bottom layer, is built first, then layer V is built on top of layer VI.
-- Cell differentiation: the process of a cell taking on the appearance and characteristics of a neuron.
+- *Cell differentiation*: the process of a cell taking on the appearance and characteristics of a neuron.
 - Neuronal differentiation occurs first followed by astrocyte differentiation.
 - When a neuron develops neurites, they initially all look the same but after some time, the axon and dendrites become recognizable.
 - Differentiation is programmed before the neural precursor cell arrives at its final resting place.